ajay-vikram/ajay-vikram.github.io/index.md

 ---

 ## About Me
 Hi!
-I’m an incoming Master’s student in Computer Science at [Duke CS](https://cs.duke.edu/) starting fall 2025.
-My interest lies in deep neural networks, particularly convolutional and transformer-based architectures, as well as State-Space Models (SSMs) like S4 and Mamba.
+I’m a Master’s student in Computer Science at [Duke CS](https://cs.duke.edu/).
+My interest lies in Deep Neural Networks, particularly convolutional and transformer-based architectures, as well as State-Space Models (SSMs) like S4 and Mamba.

 ------------